 There are more strings to choose from than ever before, and it’s important to note that not every guitar is suited to handle every type of wire.
 Acoustic strings typically come in gauges of extra light (.010-inch diameter) to heavy (.059 in.), and the nut of your guitar is designed to hold a specific gauge range.
 If the slots are made to accommodate medium- to heavy-gauge strings, using light strings can cause them to buzz; conversely, fitting a guitar suited for light strings with too heavy a gauge will cause the strings to stick in the slots and create tuning problems.
 Depending on the modification you’re after, you may choose to file the slots to widen the openings, or replace the nut entirely.

 Similarly, significant changes in string gauge will affect your guitar’s action, string tension, and neck relief, and may call for a truss rod adjustment.
-If, for example, you put lighter strings on a guitar that’s always been strung with heavier strings, the reduction in tension may cause the neck to go from a concave forward bow to a convex back bow, pushing the fretboard against the strings and lowering the action.
-Slightly tightening the truss rod will bring the neck forward and raise the action.
-For the reverse change, you may need to loosen the truss rod.
+If, for example, you put lighter strings on a guitar that was strung with heavier strings, the reduction in tension may cause the neck to go from a concave forward bow to a convex back bow, pushing the fretboard against the strings and lowering the action.
+Slightly loosening the truss rod will allow the neck to move forward and raise the action.
+For the reverse change, you may need to tighten the truss rod.

 Caveats aside, choice of gauge can make a tremendous difference in the tone quality your guitar can achieve.
 Typically, a lighter-gauge string will give you more sustain and a brighter tone than a heavier gauge of the same string.
 Because of their supple feel, lighter gauges are often preferred for fingerpicking, and can be easier on beginning guitarists who are developing their calluses.
 However, the same quality that serves as an advantage can also be a disadvantage—as the lack of weight makes it harder to play loudly, and thinner strings can be more susceptible to breakage.